 Celebrate warmer weather and brunching on patios by whipping up a batch of homemade Sweet Breakfast Crepes!
-Light and flavorful, these crepes are filled with a lemon whipped cream, blueberries and strawberries and PERFECT for brunch.
+Light and flavorful, this sweet crepe recipe is filled with a lemon whipped cream, blueberries and strawberries and PERFECT for brunch.
 Makes 10 crepes.

 I’m so excited to be bringing this recipe to y’all today, even though I’ve gotta admit: Making crepes was really intimidating for me.

-I’ll be honest: The only reason I actually went out on a limb to make these crepes was because Swiss Diamond sent me this gorgeous crepe pan.
-So I put on my brave girl pants and actually developed this recipe for y’all to enjoy at future brunches. 😉
+The reason I actually went out on a limb to make these crepes was because Swiss Diamond sent me this gorgeous crepe pan.

 It turns out, crepes aren’t hard to make if you’ve got the right equipment!

 I’m gonna break it down for y’all in this post so you can feel as confident as I do now about whipping up a batch of sweet breakfast crepes for your family or friends for brunch this coming weekend.

 Please note that this recipe is specifically for sweet crepes.
 It should not be used to make a savory crepe because the batter itself is sweetened.